-The Survivant Organization (TSO), a non-profit dedicated to assisting female victims of domestic and sexual violence aged 16-24 needs a FEMALE VETERAN between the ages of 24-35 to join our board ASAP to help us serve ALL GIRLS & YOUNG WOMEN with an informed and INTERSECTIONAL approach.
+The Survivant Organization (TSO), a non-profit dedicated to assisting female victims of domestic and sexual violence aged 16-24 needs a WOMAN OF COLOR - FEMALE VETERAN between the ages of 24-35 to join our board ASAP to help us serve ALL GIRLS & YOUNG WOMEN with an informed and INTERSECTIONAL approach.
 The following POSITIONS are VACANT:

 The Board will support the work of The Survivant Organization (TSO) and provide mission-based leadership and strategic governance.
 While day-to-day operations are led by TSO’s chief executive officer (CEO), the Board-CEO relationship is a partnership, and the appropriate involvement of the Board is both critical and expected.
 Specific Board Member responsibilities include:

 LEADERSHIP, GOVERNANCE, AND OVERSIGHT

 Serving as a trusted advisor to the CEO as s/he develops and implements TSO’s strategic plan